Hawaii Food Guide

 Loco Moco

 You can’t beat a classic, and Loco Moco is a Hawaiian classic.
-This Hawaiian comfort food is found on menus across the islands.
+This local comfort food is found on menus across the islands.
 You will find a version of Loco Moco everywhere, from hole-in-the-wall eateries to five-star restaurants.
 A typical Loco Moco is a fresh hamburger patty, topped with fried eggs with rich, brown gravy, on a bed of white rice.
 The dish is often eaten for breakfast, but you can get it at any time of day.
 To fully experience the flavor, break the eggs first and get a little of everything in each bite.

 Spam Musubi